andreasKroepelin/polylux/book/src/theme-gallery/index.md

 _[go to top](#theme-gallery)_

 This theme offers a simple yet versatile design, allowing for easy customization and flexibility.
+Additionally, it incorporates a progress bar at the top, which displays the current status of the presentation.

 By default, this theme utilizes multiple body attachments for every slide type, with each additional body creating a new column on the slide.
 Columns are equally sized by default, but you can modify their dimensions by providing a columns parameter to the slide or the variant.

-By default, the theme supports the addition of multiple bodies on every slide type.
+The theme supports the addition of multiple bodies on every slide type.
 Each added body creates a new column within the slide.
 Although the columns have equal dimensions by default, their sizes can be easily adjusted by supplying a `columns` parameter to either the slide or the variant.